SebTalbot/comfy_guration/README.md

-Do not run manager, there is a chance that it wouldn't work and might broke things on your workspace
+Do not run manager or any scripts, there is a chance that it wouldn't work and might broke things on your workspace

 Laptop Display